-Whether you are running to Home Depot to grab two sticks of drywall corner bead for the weekend project or if you’re ordering 15,000 lineal feet for the next hospital project you have coming up, it’s essential to understand your options.
+Maybe you are running to Home Depot to grab two sticks of drywall corner bead for the weekend project.
+Or you might be ordering 15,000 lineal feet for the next hospital project you have coming up.

 For a large commercial project, making a few key decisions early on could potentially save your crews hundreds of hours of labor installing corner bead.